Getaway and Lufthansa are giving you R550 off your next Lufthansa flight. Redeem your voucher here.

-The sky is a crazy place.
-Man was not meant to fly, but because we have an inherent urge to go places and see things we cram ourselves into paraffin budgies and hurtle through the air at 700 km/h to our next destination.
-Upward … and then onward!
-And, while some say that the journey is part of the adventure, sharing a metal tube with around 500 other passengers is bound to lead to some complications.
+Man was not meant to fly. but because we have an inherent urge to go places and see things we cram ourselves into metal tubes and hurtle through the air to our next destination.
+Upward, and onward!
+And, while some say that the journey is part of the adventure, sharing a finite space with 500 other passengers is bound to lead to some complications.

 1. Be inclined to recline

 Some people are opposed to incessant recliners, but the fact is: aeroplane seats are made to recline, so use it.
 It’s probably the only smidgen of comfort you’re going to get while cooped up with the hotchpotch of farting, noisy, smelly travellers.
 Having said that, I have, more than once, been hit in the face with my TV screen and then been forced to stare angrily at the scalp of the person in front of me (I approach confrontation passive-aggressively) for the duration of the flight.
 To avoid this, do a courteous little look round and let the person behind you know that you will be reclining.
 If you’re not a fan of eye contact, recline slowly while making beeping noises, much like a garbage truck backing up to a bin, they’ll get the message.

 Also, just because you’re eating and have a screen in front of you that doesn’t automatically make it a ‘TV dinner’.
 So straighten up at meal times, you’ll also make less of a mess.